Woodland Hills School District: Sports

 The Woodland Hills Rifle Team won state championships from 2014-2017 consecutively.
 They were WPIAL champions in 1992, 1998, 2012, 2014, 2015, 2016, and 2025.
 Mike Krivi won the Individual WPIAL championship for the rifle team in 2015.
-It is currently coached by Matt Rodrigues, Charles "Chuck" Pantalone, Robert Carr, and Sarah Rodocker.

 The Woodland Hills boys track and field team tied for first place for the WPIAL section 4A championships in 2001.
 The team was coached by former Olympian Lindel Hodge.

 Performing Arts

 Woodland Hills High School prides itself in its yearly staging of popular musicals each spring and has won several Gene Kelly Awards for its performances.

 Woodland Hills also has a Marching Band for students in the high school.